ProjectLoggy/loggy/README.md

 ## Loggy

 Loggy aims to be the one stop solution for all your personal life tracking and logging needs.
-Whether it be logging your weight, expenses, sleep or food intake, Loggy's seemless integration between platforms and channels will ensure you always are able to track your activity at a moments notice.
+Whether it be logging your weight, expenses, sleep or food intake, Loggy's seamless integration between platforms and channels will ensure you always are able to track your activity at a moments notice.

 ## Getting Started